-Notes: All Fall 2021 courses, except PLBIO 590, will be conducted in-person.
+Notes: All Fall 2022 and Spring 2023 courses, except PLBIO 590, will be conducted in-person.
 PLBIO 590 will be conducted in a hybrid mode, with 25 to 50% online.
-The modes of instruction for Spring 2022 courses will be announced during the Fall 2021 semester.

 Tutorial Courses

 All Plant Biology students must complete two tutorial courses "Plant Resource Acquisition and Utilization" (PLBIO 512) and "Integrative Plant Communication and Growth" (PLBIO 513).
 Two members of the Program Faculty will each coordinate one of these two courses.